 - Your group is welcome to do as few or as many stations as you want.
 If you're too tired and cranky, it's best you call it a night, lest the group hate the activity in the future.

 - This is a hike.
 In the woods.
 In the dark.
 The trails are not lit, and could be wet / muddy / cold.
 Please make sure you dress appropriately, and bring a decent source of light.
-Your cell phone doesn't count.
+Your cell phone doesn't count, and won't last the whole night anyways.

-- Bring a mug!
-We have hot chocoate stations throughout the park, as well as a couple places where you can fill up a water bottle, so make sure you bring drinking vessels!
+- Bring a travel mug!
+We have hot chocolate stations throughout the park, as well as a couple places where you can fill up a water bottle, so make sure you bring drinking vessels!

 - We also have hot dogs!
 Each participant receives two tickets (good for two hot dogs) that they can 'spend' at any hot dog station they want.
 You probably still want to bring a snack.